BRAZILIAN JIU-JITSU BLOG

 Here’s my advice to get the most enjoyment from BJJ starting from day one; SLOW DOWN AND RELAX!
 You’re not grappling with anyone; you’re just practicing some techniques with a willing partner.
 Over my many years of teaching I have noticed that many people try to impress their instructor by demonstrating their athletic ability.
 Or people mistakenly think they should be practicing the technique at full speed.
 Consequently, they perform the techniques hard and fast which highlights how little of the technique they understand.
 Trust me when I tell you, your instructor knows you are a beginner, that’s why he gave you a white belt.

 To get the greatest benefit from training, practice all the techniques the instructor shows you with 25% of your energy.
 That’s right!
 It’s not a typo, 25% of your energy.
-By using less energy you will “feel” more of the technique in your muscles and your brain will work better under less stress.
+By using less energy, you will “feel” more of the technique in your muscles and your brain will work better under less stress.
 The combination of using less energy under less stress helps you retain more physically and mentally.
 Notwithstanding, when you go to your next class you will not have to re-learn a technique.
-Instead you will be able to concentrate on improving the subtleties of the technique already learned and advance quicker.
+Instead, you will be able to concentrate on improving the subtleties of the technique already learned and advance quicker.

 Learning BJJ is a wonderful and exciting journey that can last a lifetime.
 It typically takes from 8 to 12 years to become a black belt (full Jedi).
-So there is no reason to try sprinting right out of the gate.
+So, there is no reason to try sprinting right out of the gate.
 Slow down, have fun, relax and enjoy the journey.